 Water leaks in the home are one of the most common problems homeowners experience.
-It could be anything from the annoying sound of a dripping tap to a leaking pipe in the bathroom.
+It could be anything from the annoying sound of dripping taps to a leaking pipe in the bathroom.
 In this post, we’ll take a look at the most common causes of water leaks.

 Water Leaks In The Home – What Are The Issues?

-Just about every Australian home will experience some water leaks from time to time.
+Every Australian home will experience some water leaks from time to time.
 It’s simply a part of life.
-Although common, water leaks shouldn’t be left unattended and need to be resolved ASAP to prevent damage to the home.
+Although common, water leaks shouldn’t be left unattended and must be resolved ASAP to prevent damage to the home.

-Statistics indicate that the average Australian uses approximately 340,000 litres of water per year.
-While a considerable amount of this would be by consumption, due to household water leaks, a percentage of this figure is simply just wasted water due to dripping taps, cracked pipes or corroded and compromised fixtures.
+Statistics indicate that the average Australian uses approximately 340,000 litres of water annually.
+While a considerable amount of this would be by consumption due to household water leaks, some of this figure is wasted water due to dripping taps, cracked pipes or corroded underground pipes and compromised plumbing fixtures.

-Let’s look at some issues that water leaks can cause in the home.
+Let’s look at some issues that water plumbing leaks can cause in the home.

 Your Water Bills Will Increase

 Not only can consistent water leaks potentially cause damage to your house, but they’ll also jack up your water bills.
-While many Australian homes are now fitted with water-saving devices and we’re all conscious of using water more conservatively, this is all wasted effort if your home has water leaks and they haven’t been fixed.
+While many Australian homes are now fitted with water-saving devices, and we’re all conscious of using water more conservatively, this is all wasted effort if your home has water leaks that haven’t been fixed.

-Water leaks waste more than a trillion gallons across the world each year.
+Water leaks and leaking pipes waste more than a trillion gallons across the world each year.

 Severe Leaks Could Lead To Your Home Being Flooded

-While some household water leaks may not present a major problem when it comes to potential water damage, other leaks can be quite catastrophic.
+While some household water leaks may not present a major problem regarding potential water damage, other plumbing leaks can be catastrophic.

-Whether it’s a burst pipe inside the home or out in the yard, the resulting damage can be major and rapid.
+The resulting damage can be major and rapid, whether it’s a burst pipe inside the home or out in the yard.
 The first step would be to go out to your water meter and turn off the water supply to stem the flow, then call in a plumber to resolve the issue.